 Marie was a 2015 recipient of Juilliard's Benzaquen Career Advancement Grant for demonstrating outstanding artistry and achievement in leadership, entrepreneurship, and breadth of engagement.

-Marie holds a Master of Music and Bachelor of Music degree from The Juilliard School and currently resides in New York.
-She is also a serious marathon runner, having completed nine marathons including Boston and New York, and loves the color pink. www.mariedaniels.com
+Marie holds a Master of Music and Bachelor of Music degree from The Juilliard School and currently resides in Bremen, Germany.
+She is also addicted to running, having completed nine marathons including Boston, Berlin and New York, and loves the color pink. www.mariedaniels.com

 Francis Liu, violin With an inclination for eclectic projects, Francis Liu specializes in exploring contemporary works and period interpretations of Baroque and Classical repertoire.
 Based in New York City, he is an active member of the Sebastians, New York Baroque Inc., the Bach Players of Holy Trinity, and the Trinity Baroque Orchestra.
 He has also performed with the Smithsonian Chamber Players, Les Arts Florissants (“Festival Dans les Jardins de William Christie”), and has toured with the Baroque ensemble Musica Angelica and the actor John Malkovich in two productions: “The Infernal Comedy” and “The Giacomo Variations.”
 An active chamber musician, he performs regularly with Quartet Resound, and the piano trio, Broadwood Junction.
 In addition to his work on Baroque violin, Francis performs with the New York-based contemporary ensemble, Hotel Elefant, and has appeared at the Bang on a Can Summer Festival and the KLANGSPUREN Festival of Contemporary Music in Austria.